nwisbeta/github.io/pages/apiguides/apiguides_getting_started_snomed.md

 [System requirements](https://ontoserver.csiro.au/docs/5.3/index.html) for installation are available from the manufacturer's website.

-A package of sample APIs are available [from the manufacturer's home page](https://ontoserver.csiro.au/).
+A package of sample APIs are available [from the server manufacturer's home page](https://ontoserver.csiro.au/).

 These pages illustrate a set of these URLs run in [Postman, the API development tool](https://www.getpostman.com/).
 They demonstrate the range of resources you can expose with API queries.